argonautproject/questionnaire/source/pages/adaptive.md

 #### Usage
 {:.no_toc}

-To initiate an  adaptive questionnaire:
+To retrieve the finished adaptive questionnaire:

 `POST [base]/Questionnaire/[id]/$next-question`